adap/flower/doc/source/docker/enable-tls.rst

         **SuperLink and ServerApp**

-        To enable TLS between all Flower components, you will need two sets of PEM-encoded root certificates, private keys, and certificate chains.
+        To enable TLS between the SuperLink and SuperNode, as well as between the SuperLink and the ``flwr`` CLI, you will need a PEM-encoded root certificate, private key, and certificate chain.

         Assuming all files we need are in the local ``superlink-certificates`` directory, we can use the flag ``--volume`` to mount the local directory into the SuperLink container:

         .. code-block:: bash